IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 needs of the IETF community.

-Eliminating the IAOC meant that changes were required in how trustees could be appointed ro the IETF Trust.
+Eliminating the IAOC meant that changes were required in how trustees could be appointed to the IETF Trust.
 The details of how this is done are outside the scope of this document but are covered in
 {{?I-D.ietf-iasa2-trust-update}}.